UK lawmakers pass Boris Johnson's Brexit withdrawal deal | DW | 20.12.2019

 Johnson: 'We can now move forward'

-Johnson's address to Parliament before the vote focused on bringing unity to the UK over the issue which has divided the nation.
+Johnson's address to Parliament before the vote focused on bringing unity to the UK over an issue that has deeply divided the nation.

 "Now is the moment to come together and write a new and exciting chapter in our national story, to forge a new partnership with our European friends, to stand tall in the world, to begin the healing for which the whole people of this country yearn."